Contrapassot/OML/README.md

 # How Learning Rate, Batch Size, and Optimizer Influence Model Sharpness

+## Overview

+This repository contains the code for our project.
+Our study investigates how different hyperparameters affect the sharpness of the minima in a multilayer perceptron trained on CIFAR-10.
+The repository also includes the final report with results and analysis.

 ## Table of Contents
 - [How to use](#how-to-use)
 - [Data Loader](#dataloader)